amoux/david-sentiment/README.md

 > Why?
 Because Twitter text-datasets are overrated, and lack ***sentimentalism***

+*The excessive expression of feelings of tenderness, sadness, or nostalgia in behavior, writing, or speech.* - Sentimentalism

 - Train a custom sentiment model with just a few lines of code - Making it easy to try different configurations or preprocessing techniques.

 ### Usage